Gardens & Galleries

 Three Nights

 Embrace beauty, wisdom, and the hospitality of Japan in KANRA.
-The name suggests you experience the spirit of this original location created incorporating traditional skills and techniques found in Kyoto.
-Natural materials are extensively displayed in a modern twist on the traditional “Machiya” style of woods, stone, iron , and pops of green.
+The name suggests you experience the spirit of this original location, created by incorporating traditional skills and techniques found in Kyoto.
+Natural materials are extensively displayed in a modern twist on the traditional “Machiya” style of wood, stone, iron, and pops of green.

-Enjoy Wagyu beef with specially selected Sake from small breweries in Kyoto at TeppanHANAROKU restaurant, where local and seasonal ingredients found in each dish.
+Enjoy Wagyu beef with specially selected sake from small breweries in Kyoto at TeppanHANAROKU restaurant, where local and seasonal ingredients are found in each dish.

-Or sample Pizza and some wine from a selection of 150 kinds to pair with food oven cooked in a 600℃ kiln at the Kanra Kitchen.
-In the Lounge take an afternoon Parfait, or shop for authentic goods from all over Japan.
+Or sample pizza and some wine from a selection of 150 kinds to pair with food cooked in a 600℃ kiln at the Kanra Kitchen.
+In the lounge, take an afternoon Parfait, or shop for authentic goods from all over Japan.

-Tranquility waits at SPA Sanctuary with ZEN ambience, enrich the five senses, and lead you to supreme relaxing experience of body and mind.
-Inspired by the practices of traditional Asian remedies and naturopathy to combat jet lag and return balance.
+Tranquility waits at SPA Sanctuary with ZEN ambience, enriches the five senses, and leads you to a supremely relaxing experience of body and mind.
+Inspired by the practices of traditional Asian remedies and naturopathy to combat jet lag.

 Benesse House Art-Site